abelberhane/MemeCreatorVersion-1/README.md

 Previewing an Image for the first time before being able to save it.
 There are new elements and some familiar elements.

 -----------------------------------------------------------------------------------------------------------------------------------
-Not quite finished yet.
-But I wanted to upload my progress so far.
+Will update when I have the time to work on it.

 ![alt text](https://github.com/abelberhane/MemeCreatorVersion-1/blob/master/Images/InitialSH.png?raw=true)